 Man has now reached a frightening population density.
 Consider the future plans for the city of Beijing.
 The impact on the environment increases exponentially with population density (►Fig. M-2 and ◘ Fig. M-3).

 Land use always changes soils and promotes erosion.
 However, soil formation is a lengthy process.
 Soil erosion destroys valuable resources for centuries or millennia.
 However, this varies greatly between zonobiomes.
-A worldwide problem is water shortage and salinization (Breckle 2009).
+A worldwide problem is water shortage, soil erosion and salinization (Breckle 2009, 2021a,b).

 Such sustainable land use can only be achieved if population density (including in cities) does not exceed a certain level and if land use methods for arable farming, livestock breeding and forestry are based on natural processes, i.e. if a circular economy is consistently introduced at all levels.
 This necessarily includes industrial processes.